 You must not have been granted a Chapter 7 discharge within the last 8 years or completed a Chapter 13 plan within the last six years with a repayment of less than 70% to unsecured creditors.

-There are many Bankruptcy exemptions and they differ from state to state.
-Only once we have a complete list of all your Assets can we give you a clear answer.
+The answer is, probably a lot, but there are many Bankruptcy exemptions and they differ from state to state.
+Only once we have a complete list of all your assets can we give you an exact answer.

 Chapter 7 bankruptcy is filed when a Debtor cannot afford to make a meaningful payback to Creditors.
 Most unsecured debts are discharged (wiped out).
-Secured debts, such as cars, houses, and furniture, can continued to be paid directly by the Debtor if he desires to keep the collateral.
-However, the Debtor’s property is not protected, meaning.
+Secured debts, such as cars, houses, and furniture can continued to be paid directly by the Debtor if he or she desires to keep the collateral.